The following is the recorded version of the help article outlined below.

 Export Options

-• Select “NO” to leave the system-calculated value unchanged.
+"NO” indicates the cost to complete is still the system-calculated value unchanged.

 Was this article helpful?